What to do when someone dies and leaves a will

 - You have to value the asset and include it when working out the Inheritance Tax.

-But there may not be Inheritance Tax to pay on this asset if the value falls within their tax-free allowance.
+But there might not be Inheritance Tax to pay on this asset if the value falls within their tax-free allowance.

 Joint bank accounts are nearly always held as ‘joint tenants’.
 So, while ownership of the account usually automatically passes onto to the joint account holder, you do need to value it as part of the deceased’s estate.